Computed Tomography (CT scan) types, uses, advantages and disadvantages

 Computerized axial tomography combines tomography imaging with computer techniques, The computed tomography (CT) scanner was invented by Godfrey Newbold Hounsfield in England, CT scan makes use of computer-processed combinations of many X-ray images taken from different angles to generate cross-sectional images.

-In order to obtain the computerized tomography scan, patients lie in the CT scanner – similar to a bed inside a ‘Polo® mint’, The X-ray tube and the detectors are opposite to each other, Both of these rotate around the patient, and information is obtained, usually, in slices.
+To obtain the computerized tomography scan, patients lie in the CT scanner – similar to a bed inside a ‘Polo® mint’, The X-ray tube and the detectors are opposite to each other, Both of these rotate around the patient, and information is obtained, usually, in slices.

 The data are constructed by the computer and offer cross-sectional images in a single plane, which can be interpreted.
 The pictures are obtained by differences in X-ray absorption, and these differences are very small, allowing different shades of grey and distinction between different tissues.